dcos/examples/datadog/1.11/README.md

 In order to apply your newly created config template, you need to mount the config files on the DC/OS agent node into the Datadog container running on that host.

-You can do that easily in the DC/OS web UI by adding a new volume to the Datadog service.
-From the Services list, select Datadog, and then click the Edit button to modify the service parameters.
-Under "Volumes," add the following volume:
+To pass custom volumes to the Datadog service you will need to create the service from scratch as Universe packages don't allow changing mounted volumes.
+In this new service, under "Volumes" add the following volume on top of the default ones (as shown on the image below):

 * Container path: `/conf.d`
 * Host path: `/opt/datadog-agent-conf.d`